bjornicus/orbitalboardgame/README.md

 Fuiel costs are as follows:

-* Changing orbits, arriving at a space with no planet - ½ of your total weight (fuel + cargo units currently on board your ship)
+* Changing orbits, arriving at a space with no planet - 1/2 of your total weight (fuel + cargo units currently on board your ship)
-* Changing orbits, arriving at a planet - ¼ of your total ship weight
+* Changing orbits, arriving at a planet - 1/4 of your total ship weight
-* Changing orbits, departing from an acceleration ring - ¼ of your total ship weight
+* Changing orbits, departing from an acceleration ring - 1/4 of your total ship weight
+* Changing orbits, departing from an acceleration ring and arriving at a planet - 1/8 of your total ship weight.
 * Moving within the same orbit)- 1 fuel unit

 When computing fuel costs, always round any fractional result up to the next whole number.